developer-onizuka/azureBlob/README.md

 $ sudo docker build -t azureblob .
 ```

-# 2. Run the container
+# 2. Run the container and login to your account.
+You access to the URL and enter the code for autenticaion.
 ```
-$ sudo docker run -it --rm --name azureblob azureblob:latest bash-5.1#
+$ sudo docker run -it --rm --name azureblob azureblob:latest bash-5.1# bash-5.1# az login
+To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XxXxXxXxX to authenticate.
 ```

+The followings could be done in the container you invoked in previous command.
+---

 # 3. Create Storage Account
 ```